 This graph shows the electricity capacity (in GWs) along the vertical axis, and study-scenario instances along the horizontal axis.
 The bar graphs indicate the total capacity in each scenario, and the colours within represent different generation technologies.

 The primary technologies for decarbonisation of the energy sector are expected to be solar and wind, their shares increasing substantially with time.
 Uncertainties in the projections increase with time, and arise primarily from the unknown technical and economic viability of carbon capture and storage (CCS) and hydrogen-based technologies.
-Consensus across the three studies indicates a strong role for policies to strengthen the solar and wind technologies and related manufacturing, while addressing related issues of justice and equity as employment and revenue sources shift.
+Consensus across the studies indicates a strong role for policies to strengthen the solar and wind technologies and related manufacturing, while addressing related issues of justice and equity as employment and revenue sources shift.
 Uncertainty regarding emerging technologies indicates a more nuanced role – hedging risks and leveraging opportunities – across policies related to innovation, research, development, and even possibly large-scale deployment.

 Scelerisque ullamcorper.
 Metus pede lorem erat magnis quis morbi sagittis auctor vitae dui, id dolor.
 Hac elementum ridiculus justo pulvinar maecenas pulvinar.
 Nibh ad faucibus, porta molestie iaculis facilisi at nec fringilla proin quam volutpat congue amet platea suspendisse, conubia parturient.